-- Chapter 5 discusses majority ownership of subsidiaries based on the 80 percent acquisition of Nuova Systems by Cisco Systems Inc. We further the discussion of acquisitions with a differential that has the added complexity of noncontrolling interest shareholders when they purchase less than 100 percent of the outstanding common stock.
-We have simplified the coverage of some of the topics in this chapter and removed tangential topics to provide more concise coverage of the important material. - Chapter 6 introduces intercompany inventory transfers based on Samsung Electronics and its subsidiaries.
+- Chapter 5 discusses majority ownership of subsidiaries based on the 80 percent acquisition of Nuova Systems by Cisco Systems, Inc. We further the discussion of acquisitions with a differential that has the added complexity of noncontrolling interest shareholders when they purchase less than 100 percent of the outstanding common stock.
+We have streamlined this chapter by moving some of the tangential material to the appendix.
+Moreover, we have added a new callout box illustrating one of the more complex issues discussed in the chapter. - Chapter 6 introduces intercompany inventory transfers based on Toys "R" Us and its 100 percent owned subsidiary Toysrus.com.
 The elimination of intercompany profits can become complicated.
 In fact, intercompany inventory transactions and the consolidated procedures associated with them represent one of the topics textbook adopters have found most difficult to teach to students.
 As a result, we have rewritten this chapter extensively.
-We have added illustrations to better simplify adjustments to the basic consolidation entry and new graphics to illustrate difficult topics.
-In addition, we have added a series of new callout boxes to draw students' attention to the subtle complexities that our students have frequently struggled to understand.

-- Chapter 7 presents a real fixed asset transfer between two of Micron's subsidiaries.
+We have added an entire section explaining how to calculate unrealized intercompany profits.
+Our new approach substantially simplifies the process for students.
+We introduce many new graphics to carefully illustrate this new approach.
+In addition, we have added a series of new callout boxes to draw students' attention to the subtle complexities that our students have frequently struggled to understand. - Chapter 7 presents a real fixed asset transfer between two of Micron's subsidiaries.
 This chapter explores the accounting for both depreciable and nondepreciable asset transfers among affiliated companies.
 Continuing the coverage of intercompany transfers from Chapter 6, Chapter 7 is one of the most difficult to teach for many adopters.
 Therefore, we have spent considerable time revising this chapter.
-We have reorganized some of the material and have added illustrations to better simplify adjustments to the basic consolidation entry and new graphics to simplify difficult topics. - Chapter 8 explains how Ford Motor Credit Company was able to survive the economic turmoil of 2008-2009 by wisely using intercompany debt transactions to its advantage.
+We have reorganized some of the material and have added many new graphics and illustrations to ensure that this material is more accessible and easy to understand.
+In addition, we have added one new callout box to better explain the deferral of intercompany profits on the parent company's books. - Ford - Chapter 8 explains how Ford Motor Credit Company was able to survive the economic turmoil of 2008-2009 by wisely using intercompany debt transactions to its advantage.
 Ford Motor Credit benefited by borrowing funds from its parent company rather than going directly to the capital markets.
-This chapter was the most extensively rewritten chapter in the Tenth Edition of the book.
-The original approach of introducing the accounting for debt transfers using the straight-line amortization of discounts and premiums was not representative of real-world accounting treatment.
-As a result, the Tenth Edition introduced the effective interest method and moved the majority of the original chapter (based on the straight-line method) to the appendix so that instructors can teach this chapter using whichever method they prefer.
-Based on feedback from adopters, we have made additional revisions in the Eleventh Edition to clarify the effective interest method approach. - Chapter 9 resumes the discussion of Berkshire Hathaway to demonstrate that, in practice, ownership situations can be complex.
+This chapter is the most extensively rewritten chapter in the Tenth Edition of the book.
+The original approach of introducing the accounting for debt transfers using the straight-line amortization of discounts and premiums is not representative of real-world accounting treatment.
+As a result, we have rewritten the chapter to illustrate the use of the effective interest method.
+However, because some adopters have long used the straight-line method, we have moved the majority of the original chapter (based on the straight-line method) to the appendix so that instructors can teach this chapter using whichever method they prefer.
+We provide a complete set of supplements (Solutions Manual, PowerPoint slides, Test Bank) for both methods. - Chapter 9 resumes the discussion of Berkshire Hathaway to demonstrate that, in practice, ownership situations can be complex.
 The discussion here provides a basic understanding of some of the consolidation problems arising from complex situations commonly encountered in practice including but not limited to changes in the parent's ownership interest and multiple ownership levels.
-We have revised the chapter to simplify and clarify some of these complex transactions.
+To streamline the chapter, we have removed the material on partnerships because partnerships are covered in Chapters 15 and 16.
+Moreover, we have added several new real-world examples in callout boxes to illustrate key topics in the chapter.